 So instead of going parallel to the floor or beyond during your squat, you don’t go as deep and stay shallower.
 Doing partial reps during squatting emphasizes your quads more.

 Instead of doing isolation exercises at the end of your leg day workout or after doing compound exercises, you start your workout with quad-specific exercises.

 This reversal allows you to take your quadriceps to complete muscle failure.
 You feel your quads more as you squat when you do them after your isolation exercises.

-Then, if your legs start to give out is because of your quads – not your hamstrings or glutes.
+Then, if your legs start to give out is because of your quads, mostly the quadriceps femoris – not your hamstrings or glutes.
 This technique works great with leg extensions.

 Train When You Are Fully Rested